Ringim: Education

 The year 1930 marked the beginning of educational developments in Ringim, when Katutu Primary School, the first elementary school, was established in Ringim.
 In 1954, Sabon Gida Senior Primary School was established.
-As a result of the Universal Primary Educationinitiative, in 1976 more schools were constructed in Ringim town and the pupils' enrolments increased.
+As a result of the Universal Primary Education initiative, in 1976 more schools were constructed in Ringim town and the pupils' enrolments increased.
 Galadanchi primary school opened, as well as Sabon Gari primary school.
 This brought the number of primary schools in Ringim to four, in addition to a number of Islamiyya Schools.
 In 1976, the Government Secondary School was formally moved to Ringim from Dawakin Tofa, and a higher institution under Jigawa Polytechnic was established in 1991.

 Climate

-The temperature ranges from 58°F to 103°F year-round, and is cloudy and humid in the wet season.
+The temperature ranges from 58 °F to 103 °F year-round, and is cloudy and humid in the wet season.

 Air pollution

 Ringim's experiences air pollution in the form of dust, and a concoction of smoke, soot, and other pollutants.
 Chemical reactions occur between these harmful particles, posing serious risks to public health.